 Does breastfeeding promote weight loss?

 Breastfeeding should not be used as a weight loss method because you could actually gain weight while nursing if you don’t pay close attention to your diet.
 It is it a myth that breastfeeding burns up lots of calories making milk.
 You will burn some stored body fat, but your body protects some fat for the purpose of breastfeeding.
 Many women don’t lose all the baby weight until they completely stop nursing.
-Typically, many moms breastfeed their babies for about six months, which gives them another six months to get their bodies back in shape before the one-year mark.

 Do you recommend exercising to help shed baby weight?